-- Step 1: Draw a timeline to represent the annuity.
+Step 1: Draw a timeline to represent the annuity.
 A typical timeline format appears in Figure 13.15.
 Identify all seven time value of money variables.
 If all are known, proceed to step 2.
 Most commonly, PMT is unknown.
-Solve for it using Formulas - 9.1 (Periodic Interest Rate), 11.1 (Number of Annuity Payments), and 11.4 (Ordinary Annuity Present Value), rearranging for PMT.
-Round the PMT to two decimals. - Step 2: Calculate the future value of the original principal at N?
+Solve for it using Formulas

+9.1 (Periodic Interest Rate), 11.1 (Number of Annuity Payments), and 11.4 (Ordinary Annuity Present Value), rearranging for PMT.
+Round the PMT to two decimals.

+Step 2: Calculate the future value of the original principal at N ?
 1 payments.
-Obtain the periodic interest rate using Formula - 9.1 (Periodic Interest Rate) if you have not already calculated it in step 1.
-Then use Formulas 9.2 (Number of Compound Periods for Single Payments) and 9.3 ound for Single
+Obtain the periodic interest rate using Formula the balance remaining after the 23rd payment.
+Step 3: То calculate the future value of all annuity payments (N ?
+1) already made, apply Formulas 11.1 (Number of Annuity Payments ) and

-(Comp

-Payments)

-For

-example, if

-your final

-payment is

-the 24th

-payment,

-you need

-'''

-the

-balance

-remaining

-after

-the

-23rd

-payment.

-Step 3:

-To

-calculate

-the future

-value of

-all

-annuity

-payments

-(N ?
-1)

-already

-made,

-apply

-Formulas

-11.1

-(Number

-of

-Annuity

-Payments

-'''